Chapter X: going further

 A. Classical rendering techniques

-In this series, we focused on how to instruct Vulkan to do things, and not on what these things should be.
-There are many techniques that apply to generate realistic graphics.
-How could we get shadows to work?
-How can we render realistic looking water?
+In this series, we focused on how to instruct Vulkan to do things, and not on what these things should be, despite the coolness of computer graphics mostly residing in the latter.
+How to get shadows to work?
+How to render realistic looking water?
 The learnopengl website is an OpenGL tutorial that goes into more detail on such questions.
-The techniques it discusses naturally carry over to Vulkan.
+The techniques it discusses carry over to Vulkan.

-You may also be interested in learning how actual engines work.
+You may also be interested in seeing how actual industrial-grade game engines are implemented.
 Adrian Courrèges hosts a bunch of graphics studies on his blog, and big studios often give talks at specialized conferences:

 SIGGRAPH hosts so-called "Advances in Real-Time Rendering in Games" courses every year, many of them about production-grade graphics engines (some of the talks outlined above come from there); the slides from 2006 onwards are hosted online and can be found at: (20)25, 24, 23, 22, 21, 20, 19, 18, 17, 16, 15, 14, 13, 12, 11, 10, 09, 08, 07 and 06.